manuGil/online-core/docs/source/change-detection.rst

    The styles you applied are only to facilitate a visual analysis. *All the layers are divided into* :math:`5`   *classes but only the highest* :math:`20 \%` *of values are visible.* Such values identify areas where the presence of each index (variable) accumulates over period depicted in the time series.

-   [THE STYLE FILE GAVE ME SOMETHING STRANGE.
+..
+TODO: [THE STYLE FILE GAVE ME SOMETHING STRANGE.
 CHECK?]
 Andre will check

 .. _fig-load-style:
 .. figure:: _static/img/load-style.png